 Great for smoothies in the winter when they are in season.

 Big bags of frozen Organic Broccoli Florets.
 I mainly put this in smoothies.

 I prefer fresh broccoli for salads.

 Creamy Roasted Almond Butter.
-Ok it’s not organic, but still, it’s great to see almond butter at Costco.
+Not organic, but still, it’s great to see almond butter at Costco.
 Also it’s not raw, but don’t be afraid of roasting…

 According to this peer-reviewed study, roasting almonds doubled the antioxidant activity and phenolic compounds in almond skins, better than freeze drying or oven drying.
 Also raw organic almonds and almond butter can be crazy expensive.
 So yes, sometimes I buy non-organic roasted almond butter.

-Whoever is in charge of their grocery merchandising is my new hero.
-Hemp truly is a superfood.
-It is arguably the best source of plant-based protein on earth, plus it has the perfect ratio of Omega 6 and Omega 3 fatty acids at 4:1.
+Hemp Seeds!
+I completely lost it when I first saw this at Costco.
+Hemp seeds are arguably the best source of plant-based protein on earth, plus they has the perfect ratio of Omega 6 and Omega 3 fatty acids at 4:1.
 Three tablespoons gives you 11 grams of protein.
 Shelled hemp seeds are very soft and the taste reminds me of sunflower seeds.
-And although hemp seeds cannot get you high, it is still illegal to grow them in the US, so most hemp is imported form Canada, including this brand.
+And although hemp seeds cannot get you high, it is still illegal to grow them in most of the US, so most hemp is imported form Canada, including this brand.
 Hemp seeds are great to put in smoothies, oatmeal, and the Budwig CCFO (Cottage Cheese Flax Oil) mixture.

 Organic Flax Seed Powder Flax seed is a terrific source of omega 3’s, fiber and protein.